henrik42/solo/README.md

           (js/devcards.core.start-devcard-ui!*))))

 In this set-up we're still using a seperate JVM to run _Solo's_ backend.
-Figwheel can host the Ring handler `solo.web.spa/app` so that you really onle need one Leiningen JVM for all this.
-But then you have to manage both REPLs in on terminal.
+Figwheel can host a Ring handler (like `solo.web.spa/app`) so that you really onle need one Leiningen JVM for all this.
+But then you have to manage both REPLs in one terminal [3].

 When you have everything running you can change the `background-color` in `resources/public/css/solo.css` to `red`: